mintforpeople/robobo-sensing-ios/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-In the example we can see how the three modules are instanced and how to suscribe to thenotifications of the different status updates.
+In the example we can see how the three modules are instanced and how to suscribe to the notifications of the different status updates.

 ```swift
 override func viewDidLoad() {